Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 They are vividly colored lizards that are beautiful to observe.

-However, because of their potential health problems and constant husbandry needs, they are best for experienced hobbyists.
+Although veiled chameleons are the easiest type of chameleon to care for they still require an experienced herpetologist.
 They need constant misting, good ventilation, a 12-hour day and night cycle, and regular feeding.

 Let us know your experiences in the comments below.